Skip to main content

 Introduction

-Pediatric trigger thumb is characterized by interphalangeal (IP) joint contracture and the presence of a flexor tendon nodule at the metacarpal head (Notta’s node).
-The pathophysiology is stenosing tenosynovitis of the flexor pollicis longus (FPL) tendon.
-There is ongoing debate as to whether the condition is present at birth or develops early postnatally.
-Results from numerous observational studies support the latter assertion.1-6
+Pediatric trigger thumb is characterized by interphalangeal (IP) joint contracture and the presence of a flexor tendon nodule at the metacarpal head (Notta’s nodule).
+The pathophysiology is stenosing tenosynovitis of the flexor pollicis longus (FPL) tendon.1 Although there is debate as to whether the condition is present at birth, observational studies suggest that it is more likely to develop early postnatally.2,3 If a case does not resolve spontaneously, within the child’s first year, the open A1 pulley release technique is recommended and highly effective, with excellent long-term outcomes.
+Trigger thumb is not known to affect the development of a child’s gross or fine motor skills.5,6,7

 Related Anatomy